solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/Before the HOL - Building the business migration case with Windows Server and SQL Server.md

 5. Agree to the Terms and conditions and select **Create**.

     The deployment is now underway.
 On average, this process can take 30 minutes to complete.
 It is important that you monitor the deployment progress to ensure there are no problems.
-You can monitor progress by selecting the notification bell in the upper right corner and selecting Deployment in progress...
+You can monitor progress by selecting the notification bell in the upper right corner and selecting **Deployment in progress...**

 >**Note**: While automation can make things simpler and repeatable, sometimes it can fail.
-If at any time during the ARM template deployment there is a failure, review the failure, delete the Resource Group, and try the ARM template again, adjusting for any possible errors.
+If at any time during the ARM template deployment there is a failure, review the failure, delete the Resource Group, and try the ARM template again, adjusting for errors.

-Once the ARM template is done being deployed, the status will change to complete.
+Once the ARM template is deployed, the status will change to complete.
 At this point, things are ready for you to go through the Hands-on lab.

 You should follow all steps provided *before* performing the Hands-on lab.